EngineeringLast Updated May 20, 20249 min read

 SQL vs NoSQL: How to choose

 It may be hard to choose the right database for your team.
 You may be told “pick the right tool for the right job.”
-Keep in mind that the right tool may just be the tool your team already knows.
-A highly rated yet unfamiliar database may hurt your project, while a lower rated, more familiar tool may be enough to do the job.
+The right tool may just be the tool your team already knows.
+A highly-rated yet unfamiliar database may hurt your project, while a lower-rated, more familiar tool may be enough to do the job.

 If you decide to use any new database, make sure your team gets the training and guidance they need to implement it correctly.